Listen to Early 78s

 Dance bands and jazz

-No distinction is drawn between Dance Bands and Jazz Bands; for in this era, there wasn’t any.
-They all played for dancing.
-No matter how jazzy the music, be it by King Oliver or Paul Whiteman, it was always intended for dancing.
+No distinction is drawn between dance bands and jazz bands, for in this era there wasn’t any — they all played for dancing.
+No matter how jazzy the music, whether by King Oliver or Paul Whiteman, it was always intended for dancing.